cscharf-hub/wavecatcher-analysis/README.md

 # wavecatcher-analysis

-This is the main analysis framework for the SiPM/PMT setups in the high energy physics group at HU Berlin which use WaveCatcher devices for digitization.
+This is the main analysis framework for the SiPM/PMT setups in the high energy physics group at Humboldt University of Berlin which use WaveCatcher devices for digitization.

 # Requirements
 CERN ROOT Release 6.24/02 or later compiled with c++17[^1] recommended.

-It is highly recommended to install ROOT with conda:
+It is highly recommended to install ROOT with [conda](https://waylonwalker.com/install-miniconda/):
 <https://root.cern/install/#conda>

 On Windows please install WSL and Ubuntu following these intructions: